 Also, you'll hear Snake say "good" if you manage to take clear enough shots.

-EVA seems to have a sweet little crush on The Boss in Metal Gear Solid 3.
+EVA seems to have a sweet little crush on The Boss in MGS 3.
 She talks obsessively about how she's jealous of the very pure love between Snake and The Boss, since she herself only understands sexual love.
-And also moans The Boss's name in her sleep.
+And moans The Boss's name in her sleep.
+(She also moans for "Snake" and "Fido", though.)

-Big Boss and Kaz in Peace Walker seem to exist mainly as Hideo Kojima's attempt to outgay his previous effort of Snake and Otacon, in one single game.
-It's either the most deliberately homoerotic bromance ever, or they are genuinely in love:
+Big Boss and Kaz in Peace Walker seem to exist mainly as Hideo Kojima's attempt to outgay his previous effort of Snake and Otacon, in one single game:

-Paz mentions in her audio diary that she saw Big Boss and Kaz fighting outside, completely naked, after Big Boss found out that Kaz was two-timing one of his MSF girlfriends.
-She goes into graphic description about the 'sweat flying off their muscular bodies', and realises at the end that there's no way she can get between their closeness.
+Paz mentions in her audio diary that she saw Big Boss and Kaz fighting, in the showers completely naked, after Big Boss found out that Kaz was sleeping with one of his comrade's girlfriend.
+She goes into graphic description about the "sweat flying off their muscular bodies", and realises at the end that there's no way she can get between their closeness.
 The whole thing reads like a slash fic.

 Pictured above, the mission "Date with Kaz".
 Your objective is to flirt with Kaz and call him to your love box.